Andrzejpopielewicz/Coherent/README.md

   ./prepare

-If you want to use Network enter :
+If you want to use network enter :

   dhcpclient